Presentation

 Examples:

-• Inauguration Ceremonies: Leaders deliver oratorical speeches to set the tone for their leadership and outline their vision.
+• Inauguration Ceremonies: Leaders deliver oratorical speeches to outline their vision and inspire trust at the beginning of their leadership.

 • Public Celebrations: At large gatherings, speakers deliver oratorical speeches to motivate and unify the community.